limlimsu/limlimsu/README.md

 ---

-## ✨ Contact me to share programming information!
+## ✨ Contact me to share programming knowledge!

 If you're working on something cool or want to chat, hit me up!
 I’m always open to learning and sharing ideas 💬